stijnvermeir/mtgcards/manual.md

 First run
 ---------

-When you run MTGCards for the first time, it will look bad.
-That's normal.
-You'll have to configure some stuff before you can work with it properly.

 ### 1. Card pool database
-MTGCards does not embed the MTG card data into its binaries, but requires the [AllSets.json file](http://mtgjson.com/json/AllSets.json.zip) from <http://mtgjson.com>.
+MTGCards does not embed the MTG card data into its binaries, but requires the AllSets.json file from <http://mtgjson.com>.

 This means that every time WotC releases a new MTG set, you don't need to update the application!
 Yay!
-Just replace your AllSets.json file with the latest version.

-1. Download the latest version from the file and put it somewhere on your computer.
-2. In Options, tab Data Sources, let MTGCards know where this file is located on your computer.
+On the first run, you're asked to download this file from within MTGCards.
+It's the easiest way to get started.
+You can choose to download the data with or without rulings from the Gatherer.

+Later, whenever mtgjson.com releases a new version, you can download the latest version from within MTGCards by going to Options, tab Data Sources and click "Download latest ...".

 ### 2. Card preview images
-MTGCards also does not include images of all the cards.
-You'll have to find them yourself somewhere ...
+MTGCards does not include images of all the cards.
+By default, they are downloaded from the gatherer website whenever you select a card.
+You can disable this feature in the Options, under the Misc tab.

+If you want high resolution scans, you'll need to make or find them yourself ... .
-Once you find them, you should organize them in a specific way (described below) and let MTGCards know in which folder they are located.
+Once you got them, you should organize them in a specific way (described below) and let MTGCards know in which folder they are located.
 You can do that in the Data Sources tab in the Options.